InQuest/iocextract/README.rst

 Overview
 --------

-This library extracts URLs, IP addresses, MD5/SHA hashes, and YARA rules from text corpora.
+This library extracts URLs, IP addresses, MD5/SHA hashes, email addresses, and YARA rules from text corpora.
 It includes obfuscated and "defanged" IOCs in the output, and optionally deobfuscates them.

 The Problem
 -----------